R3Conclave/conclave-core-sdk/docs/docs/mail.md

 **Reordering.** The enclave can't directly access any hardware other than the CPU and RAM.
 That means it can't know that messages came from the network card or hard disk in the right order, or that no messages were dropped.
-Mails include a sequence number in the headers, meaning it is *visible* to the host but can't be tampered with.
+Mails include a sequence number and topic in the headers, meaning it is *visible* to the host but can't be tampered with.
 This enlists the client as an ally in the enclave's war against the host: the client wants its messages to be delivered in the right order and without being dropped.
-The Conclave runtime checks the sequence numbers in the headers always increment before passing the mail to your code.
+The Conclave runtime checks the sequence numbers in the headers always increment, on a per-topic basis, before passing the mail to your code.

 !!! note
     The host may arbitrarily delay or even refuse to deliver mail, but it can only end the stream of mails early, it can't